MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Prevent users from using the copilot's generative answers capability

-To prevent your users from using the copilot’s generative answers capability, Power Platform administrators toggle off the **Copilot help assistance in Power Automate via Bing** setting in the Power Platform admin center.
+To prevent your users from using the copilot’s generative answers capability, Power Platform administrators turn off the **Copilot help assistance in Power Automate via Bing** setting in the Power Platform admin center.

-## Prevent users from sending Copilot related feedback
+## Prevent users from sending copilot related feedback

-As a tenant admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting.
+As a Power Platform admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting.
 Find more information about viewing and setting tenant settings here:

 - [List tenant settings (preview)](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)
 - [Set TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)